CJBangert/Recipe-Cleaner/README.md

 # RecipeCleaner

-Application that lets read a recipe website without having to parse through the author's life story.
+Application that lets you read a recipe website without having to parse through the author's life story.

 TODO: Backend content service coming soon.
 Will be linked here
 TODO: AllRecipies.com has a different format and will need seperate processing